 The following fix will erase your iPad and remove the lock:

 - First go to the Apple iCloud website: iCloud.com.

 - Then, log in using the Apple ID and password.
 For instructions on how to do this, see How to sign in to iCloud.

 - Find the iPad from the list and pick it

 - Click Erase iPad to remove the data remotely

 The iPad will no longer be linked to the Apple account and be free to set up as a new device.

 Method 2: On the iPad

 Before you bypass iCloud Activation Lock you need to know:

 - If the iPad has not yet been wiped then you will need the device passcode.
-If you don’t know the 4 or 6 digit code you should read about how to unlock a passcode-locked iPad.
+If you don’t know the 4 or 6 digit code, read How to unlock iPad if you don’t know the passcode.
 Or you could remotely wipe the iPad via iCloud to remove the passcode lock.